JOJ0/synadm/README.md

 - Configure `synadm` to access at `http://matrix-synapse:8008/_synapse/admin` (http here, not https).

 Find some more details about the topic in [this issue post on the matrix-docker-ansible-deploy repo](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/1846#issuecomment-1135516112).

+_Note that currently `synadm` is using a part of the Server-Server (Federation) API (`keys/v2/server`) to retrieve "its own homeserver name".
+This affects some of the `media` management commands.
+By default and also as the Matrix spec recommends, this API is not accessible via the Client-Server API port.
+We are working on a better solution to retrieve the own servername but as a workaround the `key` API's can be exposed by setting `matrix_synapse_http_listener_resource_names: ["client","keys"]` in [vars.yaml](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook.md#configuring-the-ansible-playbook)._

+Find more details about the topic [here](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/1761#issuecomment-1101170229).

 ## Usage